Dates: 24th – 26th January 2019

 There is no conference fee, and the atmosphere of the conference is relatively informal, giving attendees a platform to discuss their research with other students.

 To register and submit your abstract (max 300 words), please complete our online form.
+Registration is now closed.

 Student Travel Grants